Find It Locally

-Benjamin was born and raised in Springfield Massachusetts where he currently serves as the Mass in Motion Coordinator within the Springfield Department of Health and Human Services, where he has worked for over seven years.
-He holds a BA in English with a focus in Critical Theory and is currently working on his Masters in Public Health at The University of Massachusetts Amherst.
+Benjamin was born and raised in Springfield, Massachusetts, where he currently serves as the Mass in Motion Program Manager within the Springfield Department of Health and Human Services, where he has worked for over a decade.
+He holds a Master of Public Health in Health Policy and Management from the University of Massachusetts Amherst.
 Benjamin has dedicated his career to achieving a vibrant and more equitable food system that meets the health, cultural, and nutritional needs of all people.
-His work at the municipal and regional level champions food as a catalyst for economic development, and examines the complex intersecting social and economic systems that prevent people from reaching their full health potential.
+His work is rooted in neighborhood level community engagement, coalition building, and connecting regional challenges to the broader systemic realities and policy barriers that impact health outcomes for residents.

 Myra Marcellin, Treasurer